 Purpose: To continue to engage our senior adults in the covenant community as they age, by ministering the gospel of Jesus Christ both to them and with them, and by facilitating connections with church and community resources.

-Our Encouragers group is comprised of single adults age 50 and older, who meet regularly for fellowship, fun, and spiritual nurture.
+Encouragers group is comprised of single adults age 50 and older, who meet regularly for fellowship, prayer, and service opportunities.
 If you are single and over 50, you are warmly welcomed to participate.

-Our Adults in Action (AIA) group is comprised of married couples age 50 and older, who meet regularly for fellowship, fun, and spiritual nurture.
+Our Couples in Action (CIA) group is comprised of married couples age 50 and older, who meet regularly for fellowship, prayer, and service opportunities.
 Any married couples over 50 are warmly welcomed to participate.

 Lifelong Learning Series